France in the Eurovision Song Contest 2010: Internal selection

 France 3 announced in late 2009 that the French entry for the 2010 Eurovision Song Contest would be selected internally.
-On 19 February 2010, France 2 entertainment director Nicolas Pernikoff confirmed that the French entrant for the Eurovision Song Contest 2010 would be Congolese singer Jessy Matador.
-Information that Matador would represent France at the Eurovision Song Contest 2010 was leaked on 17 January 2010 during the Europe 1 talk show programme Le Grand Direct, hosted by Jean-Marc Morandini.
-The broadcaster considered two artists, Emmanuel Moire and Jessy Matador, before finalising their decision internally.
+On 19 February 2010, France 2 entertainment director Nicolas Pernikoff announced during the Europe 1 talk show programme Le Grand Direct, hosted by Jean-Marc Morandini, that the French entrant for the Eurovision Song Contest 2010 would be Congolese singer Jessy Matador.
+Information that Matador would represent France at the Eurovision Song Contest 2010 was leaked on 17 January 2010 during Le Grand Direct.
+Among the artists considered by France 3 before the broadcaster finalised their decision internally included Christophe Willem (who would perform with DJ David Guetta), Emmanuel Moire, Jessy Matador and Julie Zenatti, with Willem and Zenatti having refused the proposal.

-Jessy Matador's song "Allez Ola Olé", which featured a reference to the 1998 FIFA World Cup album Music of the World Cup: Allez!
+Jessy Matador's song "Allez Ola Olé" was written by Hugues Ducamin and Jacques Ballue and features a reference to the 1998 FIFA World Cup album Music of the World Cup: Allez!
 Ola!
-Ole! due to the French broadcaster hoping to create a song to promote the 2010 FIFA World Cup, was written by Hugues Ducamin and Jacques Ballue, and was previewed on 19 March 2010 online via the website chartsinfrance.net.
-The full song was released on 20 March 2010.
+Ole! as France Télévisions hoped to create a song to promote the forthcoming 2010 FIFA World Cup.
+The entry was previewed online via the website chartsinfrance.net on 19 March 2010 and formally presented to the public on 20 March 2010.

 Controversy

 Following the selection of Jessy Matador as the French entrant, French Eurovision fans complained that France Télévisions sacrifices Eurovision for the name of promoting other events "which should not be allowed from a public channel", and that the broadcaster were not willing to win the contest.
-France Télévisions consequently issued a statement on 16 March 2010 stating that the song in combination with Matador's stage presence would "make it possible for France to glow on the Eurovision stage".
-Following the release of "Allez Ola Olé" on 20 March 2010, the song received positive feedback with the public believing it would be singled out for its festive and upbeat nature in a ballad-dominant year.
+France 3 subsequently issued a statement on 16 March mentioning the song in combination with Matador's stage presence would "make it possible for France to glow on the Eurovision stage".
+The release of "Allez Ola Olé" was met with positive feedback abroad with the public believing it would be singled out for its festive and upbeat nature in a ballad-dominant year.